ERC-BPGC/handbook/docs/mechanical/drive_mechanism.md

 * **Synchronous Drive -** This system uses synchronous rotation of its wheels to achieve motion & turns.
 It is made up of a system of motors.
 One set of which drive the wheels and the other set turns the wheels in a synchronous fashion The two sets can be directly mechanically coupled as they always move in the same direction with same speed.

 * **Articulated Drive -** Similar to Ackerman Steering concept, Articulated method drives a robot by deforming the entire chassis or frame to turn instead of just the wheels.
 This is generally used for industrial robots where a four wheeled robot is split into two, the front part and the rear part which is connected by a vertical hinge.
 A motor changes the angle of front part of chassis which turns the robot in a required direction and other motor drives it.

+## References

+1. A 4-wheel omni drive robot - **Omnibase** developed by ERC, applying the concepts of omnidrive can be found [here](https://github.com/ERC-BPGC/omnibase).
+2. For more details on these drive mechanisms refer Chapter 13 of the **Modern Robotics - Mechanics, Planning, And Control** by *Kevin M. Lynch and Frank C. Park*, a video playlist of the same can be found [here](https://www.youtube.com/playlist?list=PLggLP4f-rq00uzTEwsywVcTF2fJ2YqAXX).
+3. A video on Differential Drive mechanism from **Control of Mobile Robots** course by *Dr. Magnus Egerstedt* can be found [here](https://youtu.be/wqUwmnKskJU).
+4. More information on Designing of Ackermann Steering can be read from this [paper](https://www.researchgate.net/publication/265755401_Design_of_an_Ackermann_Type_Steering_Mechanism).